Ken Bungarda

-Kestutis John "Ken" Bungarda (born January 25, 1957) is a former American football tackle who played college football for Missouri (1975–1978) and professional football in the Canadian Football League (CFL) for the Toronto Argonauts (1979) and in the National Football League (NFL) for the San Francisco 49ers (1980).
+Kestutis John "Ken" Bungarda (born January 25, 1957) is an American former professional football player who was an offensive tackle in the Canadian Football League (CFL) and National Football League (NFL).
+He played college football for the Missouri Tigers (1975–1978) before playing in the CFL for the Toronto Argonauts (1979) and in the NFL for the San Francisco 49ers (1980).